skjelten/emusc/libemusc/README.md

 ## Requirements
 In order to emulate the Sound Canvas you need the original control ROM and the PCM ROM(s).
 These ROM files can either be extracted from a physical unit by desoldering the ROM chips and read their content, or you can download the ROM files from the Internet.

 libEmuSC should run on any modern operating systems.
-The only dependencies for compiling the source code is cmake and a modern C++ compiler.
+The only dependencies for compiling the source code is CMake and a modern C++ compiler.

 ## Building
 CMake is used to generate the necessary files for building libEmuSC.
 Depending on which operating system and build environment you are using the build instructions may vary.

 ### Building on Linux
-Build instructions on Linux varys quite a bit depending on which distribution that is beeing used.
+Build instructions on Linux varies quite a bit depending on which distribution that is beeing used.
 The general instructions are:
 1. Install a C++11 compiler (typically g++), make, cmake and git
 2. Download the source code from GitHub by running
 ```
 git clone https://github.com/skjelten/emusc.git
 ```
-3. Enter the correct build direcotory
+3. Enter the correct build directory
 ```
 cd emusc/libemusc
 ```